-- 1. Defiance of Authority Refusing to comply with a reasonable request from school personnel or outside volunteers or disobeys any general classroom and/or school rule/expectation.
-Blatant misbehavior results in a second office referral. - 2.
+- 1. Academic Dishonesty Cheating on tests, copying assignments or papers, or signing a parent/guardian/teacher's signature on a document.
+Consequences, in addition to those listed include receiving a zero score on the specific assignment by the teacher and a mandatory parent conference. - 2.
+Defiance of Authority Refusing to comply with a reasonable request from school personnel or outside volunteers or disobeys any general classroom and/or school rule/expectation.
+Blatant misbehavior results in a second office referral. - 3.
 Disruptive Behavior in the Classroom, School or During a School Activity Intentional acts or conduct in the classroom, remotely, in the school building or on school grounds, which disrupt the education process.
 The District considers throwing items within the classroom, making noises, or causing the teacher to stop instruction to address student misconduct, a disruption.
 The District prohibits students from bringing disruptive items to school such as, but not limited to, toys, large amounts of money, cell phones, iPods, or other personal electronic equipment.
 Any item brought to school that is not school related may be confiscated by school personnel and may be turned over to a school administrator.
 The retrieval of confiscated items by a parent or guardian will be at the administrator's discretion.

-- 3. Use of Abusive, Obscene, offensive or Profane Language and/or Gestures The use of any offensive language, acts, unwelcome remarks or expressions, names or slurs or any other behavior including obscene gestures which is offensive to modesty or decency.
+- 4. Use of Abusive, Obscene, offensive or Profane Language and/or Gestures The use of any offensive language, acts, unwelcome remarks or expressions, names or slurs or any other behavior including obscene gestures which is offensive to modesty or decency.
 Any slurs, innuendos, or other verbal or physical conduct reflecting on an individual's gender, race, color, religion, ethnic or natural origin, sexual orientation or disability, which has the purpose or effect of creating an intimidating, hostile or offensive educational environment.
-Consequences may also include referral to law enforcement authorities. - 4.
-Gambling Participation in games of chance for money and/or other things of value. - 5.
+Consequences may also include referral to law enforcement authorities. - 5.
+Gambling Participation in games of chance for money and/or other things of value. - 6.
 Dangerous Behavior Behaving in such a way that could cause injury to a student, teacher, or other staff member (i.e., running in the building, horse-playing, wrestling, inappropriate use of equipment or materials, etc.).
-This includes violation of posted vehicle restrictions including violation of directional signs, speeding, and parking in unauthorized areas. - 6.
-Truancy The deliberate absence from compulsory schooling on the part of the pupil with or without the knowledge of the parent/guardian.
-These are absences by students of their own free will, and do not refer to legitimate "excused" absences, such as ones related to a medical condition as communicated by a parent or guardian to school officials. - 7.
+This includes violation of posted vehicle restrictions including violation of directional signs, speeding, and parking in unauthorized areas. - 7.
 Conspiracy to Commit a Class II Violation An agreement and/or concerted effort by two or more persons to commit a Class II Violation. - 8.
-Tardiness Any excused lateness to class beyond the scheduled time that the class begins.
-Each school (Middle and Upper) determines consequences for tardiness.
-Among their consequences, the Upper School places habitually tardy students on a "No-Pass" list.
-Once students have improved their tardiness they may request that a teacher write an appeal letter on their behalf asking to have their name removed from the list. - 9.
-Display of Affection Any public, physical demonstration of affection is subject to administrators' discretion. - 10.
+Display of Affection Any public, physical demonstration of affection is subject to administrators' discretion. - 9.
 Misconduct Combination of three (3) Class I violations (Grades 2-12).